 The new regulations create opportunities while bringing fresh challenges to tax compliance.
 This piece covers the main tax changes and updated reporting requirements that provide practical tips for self-employed professionals.
 You’ll discover ways to adapt to the new tax framework while running your business smoothly.

-Key Tax Changes for Self-Employed in 2025
+Key Tax Changes for Self Employed in Portugal 2025

 The most important tax changes, if the 2025 Budget Law is approved by Parliament, for self-employed professionals in Portugal will come into effect.
-These new modifications bring several favorable updates to the current framework.
+These new modifications bring several favourable updates to the current framework.
 The revised system wants to ensure fair taxation and help businesses grow while maintaining compliance standards.

 Reduction in withholding tax rate